nicholaswilde/ansible-role-flux/README.md

     app_platform: linux
     app_arch: amd64

 Controls for the version of Helm to be installed.
-See [available Flux releases](https://github.com/fluxcd/flux2/releases/).
+See [available flux2 releases](https://github.com/fluxcd/flux2/releases/).
 You can upgrade or downgrade versions by changing the `app_ver`.

     app_install_dir: /usr/local/bin

-The location where the Flux binary will be installed.
+The location where the flux2 binary will be installed.

 ## Dependencies